fuzzylogicxx/fuzzylogic/posts/how-to-manage-javascript-dependencies.md

             - Dependabot https://github.blog/2020-06-01-keep-all-your-packages-up-to-date-with-dependabot/
             - You can configure Github Dependabot to send automated security updates (NB this is not just for JS, i.e. in a Rails project it might suggest a bump to your Gemfile)
             - dependabot will often automatically open a PR in your repo, updating the relevant dependency (thus addressing the vulnerability) with PR title e.g. “Bump lodash from 4.17.11 to 4.17.19”
+            - (note however that if you work on a (corporate) repo that is not set up to automatically open PRs, you can still often take advantage of this on each individual dependabot security alert, at the push of a button.
                 - Hopefully you also get a round-up email for all affected repos “A new security advisory on lodash affects 8 of your repositories” with links to the alert for each repo
             - You generally just need to follow the link in the email then merge the PR and delete the branch from the PR page
         - Manual